-Another consideration is that although it is hot, summer is a popular time for tourism in Sedona, so trailhead parking and privacy considerations definitely need to be taken into consideration.
+Another consideration for a summer wedding is that although it is hot, summer is a popular time for tourism in Sedona.
+Trailhead parking and privacy considerations definitely need to be factored into your decision.

-In the winter we sometimes get sprinkles of snow (lovingly called Snow-dona by the locals) that spend a day or two nestled upon the red stone, making for one of the most striking views you will ever witness.
+In the winter we sometimes get sprinkles of snow (lovingly called Snow-dona by the locals) that spend a day or two nestled upon the red stone.
+Snow-dona is one of the most striking views you will ever witness.
 The skies are generally clear and blue, but we do get some overcast, chilly, and windy days perfect for cozy jackets and hot cocoa.
-Trails in the shade may have ice to navigate.
+Trails in the shade may have ice patches to look out for.

-As your Sedona Photographer, I’m here to help you as you choose the right time of year to fit your dream Sedona Arizona Elopement, along with tips on what to wear, how to stay cool (or warm!) and other recommendations for staying happy and healthy in the high desert.
+As your Sedona Photographer and elopement planning consultant, I’m here to help you as you choose the right time of year to fit your dream Sedona Arizona Elopement, along with tips on what to wear, how to stay cool (or warm!) and other recommendations for staying happy and healthy in the high desert.

-There really isn’t a “bad” time for eloping in Sedona, but I do strongly suggest fall or spring for anyone that is not used to the heat, wants to avoid most of the monsoon storms, and prefers a more mild temperature outlook.
-Spring is the least busy, but fall in the high desert is one of my favorite times of year.
+There really isn’t a “bad” time for eloping in Sedona, but I do strongly suggest fall or spring for most couples who are not used to the heat, want to avoid most of the monsoon storms, and those who prefer a more mild temperature outlook.
+Spring is the least busy of the two, but fall in the high desert is one of my favorite times of year.

 Step 2- Prepare your Guest list

 Knowing the total number of people you will have in attendance, and what limitations you need to account for will be one of the largest determining factors in every other decision that you make for your Elopement in Sedona, AZ.
-Spending some time to really figure this part out before moving too far forward into the process so you don’t find yourself planning, then re-planning your wedding over and over.
+I highly recommend spending some time to really figure this part out before moving too far forward into the process so you don’t find yourself planning, then re-planning your wedding over and over.

 Are you eloping just the two of you?
 Great!
 This offers the largest amount of flexibility both with locations available to you, as well as what activities you can include as it will be based solely on your needs and experience as a couple.